 A request to extend the probationary period should be made to the department chairperson in writing no later than April 1st prior to the final year of the probationary period.
 The department chairperson will forward the request to the tenure committee of the department for its consideration.
 This committee will forward to the chairperson the vote and the explanation to substantiate the recommendation.
-The chairperson will then forward the committee results along with his or her recommendation to the dean who will forward this documentation along with his or her recommendation to the Provost and Vice President for Academic Affairs who will render a final decision.
+The chairperson will then forward the committee results along with his or her recommendation to the dean who will forward this documentation along with his or her recommendation.
 This decision should reach the faculty member no later than 30 days from the date the department chairperson receives the request.
 All appeals of the decision of the Provost and Vice President for Academic Affairs will be made through the normal grievance procedures.